CS-433/ml-project-2-svm/README.md

 - `utilities.py` contains different utils used for the project.
 - `requirements.txt` contains the required python packages.
 - `main.ipynb` main notebook with analysis and results
-- `data_expl_for_ethics.ipynb` notebook evaluating ethical possible ethical limitation of the project.
+- `data_expl_for_ethics.ipynb` notebook necessary for evaluating possible ethical risks of the project.

 ## Authors

 - Stefano Viel
 - Valerio Ardizio
 - Malena Mendilaharzu